 NCLB Transfer Notification Options

-Because the Kentucky waiver request to the U. S. Dept. of Education for flexibility was granted, there will be no need to use school improvement/restructuring notification forms through the 2013-2014 school year.
+Pending renewal of the Kentucky waiver request to the U. S. Dept. of Education for flexibility, there will be no need to use school improvement/restructuring notification forms through the 2014-2015 school year.
+If the request is not renewed, then the following section shall be in force.

 School Improvement Year 1